 2- Combining with Other Productivity Techniques

-For optimal results, combine the Two-Minute Rule with other productivity methods, such as time blocking or the Pomodoro Technique, to address both minor and major tasks effectively.
+For optimal results, combine the Two-Minute Rule with other productivity methods, such as time blocking or the Pomodoro Technique, to address both smaller tasks and major tasks effectively.

 Practical Examples